What Computer Systems Analysts Do

-Computer systems analysts study an organization’s current computer systems and procedures and make recommendations to management to help the organization operate more efficiently and effectively.
+Computer systems analysts, sometimes called systems architects, study an organization’s current computer systems and procedures, and design solutions to help the organization operate more efficiently and effectively.
 They bring business and information technology (IT) together by understanding the needs and limitations of both.

 Computer systems analysts typically do the following:

 - Consult with managers to determine the role of IT systems in an organization

 - Research emerging technologies to decide if installing them can increase the organization’s efficiency and effectiveness